The Ultimate Configuration Management Tool? Lessons from a Mixed Methods Study of Ansible's Challenges: Mixed Methods Study

 \section{Mixed Methods Study}

 In this section, we outline our research questions and describe the methodology used to answer them.
-Our study follows a mixed methods approach, summarized in Figure~\ref{fig:overview}.
-First, we collected posts from Q\&A platforms and used topic modeling to understand the challenges, obstacles, and issues faced by Ansible practitioners.
-Then, we conducted semi-structured interviews to gain deeper insights into participants' experiences with Ansible.
+Our study follows a mixed methods approach (see \Cref{fig:overview}).
+First, we collected posts from Q\&A platforms and used topic modeling to understand the challenges faced by Ansible practitioners.
+We then conducted semi-structured interviews to gain deeper insights into the participants' experiences.